-Don’t violate SEO rules by conveying wrong information
+Don’t violate SEO rules by conveying the wrong information

 Each website has its own unique purpose.
-It is not fair to lie about the real objective of the website and instead give the real description of the website.
-This is to prevent the search engines from penalizing the site because of the wrong message conveyed.
+It is not fair to lie about the real objective of the website and instead give a realistic description of the website.
+This is to prevent search engines from penalizing the site because of the wrong message conveyed.
 Visitors may click on the website thinking it has the intended information, but get disappointed on reaching the site.
 In order to rank higher, it is not fair to use those malicious techniques.

 Don’t use Flash Introductions